marcus-rk/code_collector/README.md

 ## Overview

-**Code Collector** is a Python script that makes wrangling your source code a breeze!
-It compiles files from your project directory into a single text file, all wrapped up in **XML tags** for better readability and performance for LLMs.
+**Code Collector** is a Python script that compiles files from your project directory into a single text file, all wrapped up in **XML tags** for better readability and performance for LLMs.

 - This whole idea sprouted from a frustrating moment when I realized how much **time and energy** it takes to feed language models (LLMs) like ChatGPT 4o or Claude AI Sonna with code snippets from projects that have a "great" folder structure.
 Sure, it’s nice to have everything organized, but good luck copying and pasting all that code from multiple folders!

 - With **Code Collector**, I aimed to give LLMs the organized, structured input they need to truly shine.
-It’s all about making the codebase easier to analyze and process, so you can focus on the fun stuff—like coding!
+It’s all about making the codebase easier to analyze and process for the LLM, so you can focus on the fun stuff—like coding!
 Learn more about this in the sections [Why XML Tags Matter](#why-xml-tags-matter-) and [Learn More About XML + AI](#learn-more-about-xml--ai-)

 And here’s the best part: you can run the **wrapitup** command right from your terminal like a coding wizard! 🪄✨